angelasanzo/TranslateR_Spanish/README.md

 ## Guías para traducir R a Español (en progreso)

 _Hi everyone, this repository is meant to be an interactive place for people who wants to translate R in Spanish!
 Bear in mind that I'm still learning how to use R, so any help is more than welcome.
-You can also find me as @sanzo_angela on Twitter.
+You can also find me as @sanzo_angela on Twitter_

 ¡Hola a todes!
 Este repositorio tiene como objectivo convertise en un espacio interactivo para aquellas personas que sean fluentes en inglés y español y quieran aydar a traducir R. ¡Gracias por adelantado!
 Ten encuenta que aún estoy aprendiendo R, así que, por favor, sé paciente.